-The College of Education is excited to announce a $3,000 renewable scholarship for students in Chicago Public Schools (CPS) who join the Teach Chicago Tomorrow Pathways Partnership program and enroll at Illinois State University (ISU).
+The College of Education announced a $3,000 renewable scholarship for students in Chicago Public Schools (CPS) who join the Teach Chicago Tomorrow Pathways Partnership program and enroll at Illinois State University (ISU).
 Students enrolling at the University will work with a designated financial aid counselor to identify any state, federal, and additional supports on top of the scholarship.

 Teach Chicago Tomorrow Pathways Partnership is a new collaboration between the College of Education at ISU, Chicago Public Schools (CPS), and City Colleges of Chicago (CCC).
 The program provides a structured plan for CPS graduates to earn an education degree in their own community and then start a CPS teaching career.